mikepfrank/dynamic/src/README.md

 This is the main application provided for demonstration and testing purposes.
-Currently, this just creates an example network (full adder) and simulates it for 20,000 time steps, producing diagnostic output to the text console.
+Currently, this just creates an example network (full adder) and simulates it for a fixed number of time steps, producing diagnostic output to the text console.
 It depends on the `logmaster`, `gui` and `simulation` packages.

 ## 3. Package subdirectories.

 All of these packages depend on the `logmaster` top-level module.
-They are listed here roughly in order from higheset-level to lowest-level.
+They are listed here roughly in order from highest-level to lowest-level.

 ### 3.1.
 Examples package (`examples/`).